Puff Adder (character): Fictional character biography

 After a brief fight, both teams are overwhelmed with alien doubles of absolutely everyone involved.
 Out of necessity, the two teams work together to destroy wave after wave of doubles.
 After the last wave, Doctor Octopus wants his team to continue fighting but Puff Adder, along with the rest, turn on him.
 They do not want to hurt the others who just helped save their lives.
 The team chases Doctor Octopus out of the mansion.

 He is seen as member of the Serpent Society under Cobra's leadership.
 After the group captures and chains Captain America and Diamondback (really an L.M.D.) in this underground New York headquarters, the pair escapes.
 S.H.I.E.L.D. subsequently takes Rattler and the rest of the Society into custody.
 He appears in "Brand New Day" as one of the villains in the "Bar With No Name".
 He is one of many to get in on the super-hero related gambling action headed by the man known only as 'The Bookie'.

-He is once again a member of the Serpent Society, who are engaged in a bank robbery.
+He is a member of the Serpent Society, who are engaged in a bank robbery.
 He is instantly defeated by Hope Summers after she copies his powers and knocks him out with a single bolas.
 As part of the All-New, All-Different Marvel branding, Puff Adder appears as a member of Viper's Serpent Society under its new name of Serpent Solutions.

-Puff Adder appears in the 2017 "Secret Empire" storyline, being with Serpent Solutions when they are recruited by Helmut Zemo to join his Army of Evil.

-In a prelude to the "Hunted" storyline, several members of the Serpent Society are captured by Kraven the Hunter, Taskmaster, and Black Ant and forced to participate in a murderous hunt set up by Arcade.
-Black Mamba, Cottonmouth, Bushmaster, Black Racer, Puff Adder, Rock Python, and Fer-de-Lance are placed in electric cages to wait for the hunt to commence.

-During the "Devil's Reign" storyline, Puff Adder and Coachwhip appear as members of Mayor Wilson Fisk's incarnation of the Thunderbolts at the time when Mayor Fisk has outlawed superhero activity.
+Puff Adder appears in the 2017 "Secret Empire" storyline, where Helmut Zemo recruits him and the members of Serpent Solutions into his Army of Evil.
+During the "Hunted" storyline, Puff Adder and several members of the Serpent Society are captured by Kraven the Hunter, Taskmaster, and Black Ant and forced to participate in a murderous hunt set up by Arcade.
+During the "Devil's Reign" story line, Puff Adder and Coachwhip appear as members of Mayor Wilson Fisk's incarnation of the Thunderbolts at a time when Fisk has outlawed superhero activity.
 They, alongside the Thunderbolts unit, attack Spider-Woman, only to be fought off by Spider-Woman as she gets Lindsay McRabe to safety.